sagar220887/Bike_Sharing_Assignment/README.md

         - Residual analysis is done, the error terms are normally distributed
         - Multicollinearity between the features does not exists
         - Model 8 is evaluated and the regression plot shows a linear relationship with y_pred and y_test

+        - As the temperaturte increses the demand of bikes also increases
+        - For windspeed in the range 5-15 the demand increases, however it decreases beyond the point of 15
+        - Variables - Holiday, Windspeed, Light_snow and Mist have an negative impact on the demands
+        - On the other hand temperature, season have a positive relationship
+        - Every year the demand of the bikes are increasing

 ## Contact